The core functions of binaryRL

 # Loop through each subject ID provided in the Data list

-# read unconstrained params
+# Read unconstrained params for the current subject

 eta_unconstrained <- parm[(i - 1) * 2 + 1]